Jawonc/fraud-detection-sql/README.md

 ```sql
 SELECT * FROM transactions WHERE is_fraud = TRUE;
 ```

-## Contributing
-Feel free to submit issues or pull requests if you find any bugs or improvements!

 ## License
 This project is licensed under the MIT License.
 ## 📊 Power BI Dashboard